Goncalerta/FEUP.MIEIC.CGRA/project/README.md

 - In this part we experimented displaying the sphere in the scene and studied its source code in order to understand how it was created.
 We concluded that each stack is created with all its slices before going to the next stack.
 - We decided the place where it makes the most sense to add the textureCoordinates of a vertex is right after adding the respective vertex coordinates.
 The phi angle ranges from 0 to pi and should be associated with the y coordinate of the texture, as it represents latitude.
 On the other hand, theta ranges from 0 to 2*pi and should be associated with the x coordinate of the texture, as it represents the longitude.
 As the texture coordinates should range from 0 to 1, we can divide each angle by the maximum value in its range.

+#### 3. Interface

+- We renamed the textures in the folder images/test_cubemap so that they had the same name as the other cubemaps, in order to be able to use a for loop that loads all textures.
+- In order to change the scaleFactor of the moving object without changing its position, we had to scale it inside the display function.
+As such, we created a scaleFactor parameter in the moving object that was updated when the user changes its value in the slider.